fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 })
 ```
 Note: The Test-Setup complicates a lot:
 * First we have to answer the question, how to access the Logger.error method, that needs to be mocked?
 You might want to access the logger variable of the instance.
-But it is it a good idea to access a member that is ment to be private ...?
+But is it a good idea to access a member that is ment to be private ...?
 Does this tell the reader anything?
 The private variable logger might also be just a console.log instance or what ever.
 So we have no proof, that this call really means triggering a sideeffect.
 You can also overwrite the error-method on the prototype.
 But if you have more instances of logger, this can get tricky since you need to
 define how error should act according the instance it is running on in one implementation.
 * Second you have to manually undo the mocking (as seen in the afterEach-block) which somebody might forget to do, that can lead to strage behavious in other tests.